 Depending on how advanced the software is, a computer can sometimes detect if a live person is on the phone and transfer calls to a human operator.
 This seamless transition may save only a few seconds, but that time adds up and can make operating business phone systems more efficient in the long run.

 VoIP eliminates the need for specific equipment.
 The voice modem allows the computer to play previously recorded audio over the telephone line.
-The more modern a computer you have, the more concurrent calls a call center will be able to make.
+The more modern a computer you have, the more concurrent calls a call center can make.

 Call centers benefit from auto-dialers when the software uses predictive dialing.
 When it does, agents simply transition from one call to another and are immediately connected.